 While not all dancers choose to compete, dancing in a competition can foster self-esteem for young dancers.

 Dancesport is the name given to competitive Ballroom Dancing.
 Competitions are held on local, regional, National, and International levels.
 Dancers compete in groups against other dancers of the same age and skill level.
 Although competition may bring visions of elaborate costumes, covered in rhinestones, at the juvenile level (up to the age of 13) there is a restricted dress standard.

-Should your child be interested in competitions, please contact us here, and we would be more than happy to provide further information.
+Should your child be interested in competitions, please contact us here, or speak with any of the coaches and we would be more than happy to provide further information.